Democrats fume that White House isn’t demanding tax hikes in debt fight

 “We need to cut spending, but … here’s the disagreement,” Biden said Monday evening, just before meeting with McCarthy at the White House.
 “We should be looking at tax loopholes and making sure the wealthy pay their fair share.
 I think revenue matters as well — as long as you’re not taxing anybody under 400,000 bucks.”

 Not all Democrats are blaming the White House for the absence of revenues in the current debate.
-A number of lawmakers accused McCarthy of simply refusing to negotiate on the issue — at the threat of a debt default.
+Some lawmakers accused McCarthy of simply refusing to negotiate on the issue — at the threat of a debt default.

 Still, others say McCarthy’s strategy is working at least in part because the White House has failed to make that case to the public.